aeon-toolkit/aeon-admin/gsoc/README.md

 ## Making an application

 Participants will need to submit their proposal(s) to [NumFOCUS on the GSoC webpage](https://summerofcode.withgoogle.com/programs/2025/organizations/numfocus).
-The application submission period opens ? and closes ?.
+The application submission period opens on ? and closes on ?.

 Applicants must use the sections in the `aeon` [template](https://github.com/aeon-toolkit/aeon-admin/tree/main/gsoc/application-template.md) to create their application.
 Note the limit for linking to open-source contributions.
-Please follow the following rules when making your application:
+Please follow these rules when making your application:

-- When making your web application please start with `aeon`, followed by a dash and then the project name i.e. "aeon - My Project".
+- When making your web application, please start with `aeon`, followed by a dash and then the project name, i.e., "aeon - My Project".
 This will help us identify your application among other NumFOCUS projects.
 If we cannot find your application, we will not review it.
-- Please use a font size of 10pt or 12pt for standard text, headings can be larger.
+- Please use a font size of 10pt or 12pt for standard text; headings can be larger.
 Use appropriate line spacing, margins and section structure.
-- Applications should be at least 4 pages long, and no longer than 20 pages long (including figures, tables and references).
-This is a guideline, do not submit 20 pages of text and expect us to read it all.
+- Applications should be at least 4 pages long and no longer than 20 pages long (including figures, tables and references).
+This is a guideline; do not submit 20 pages of pure text and expect us to read it all.
 - Submit your application as a PDF file.

 We also heavily recommend you:

 - Make sure your PDF renders correctly and ensure attention to detail.
-Some errors in the past include: Broken links, missing sections and typos.
+Some errors in the past include: broken links, missing sections, and typos.
 - Include at least one link to a pull request you have made to `aeon` or another open-source project.